Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 // set transport to 'beacon' after initialization amplitude.getInstance().setTransport('beacon');

-// this event will be sent using navigator.sendBeacon amplitude.getInstance().logEvent('send event with beacon');
+// this event is sent using navigator.sendBeacon amplitude.getInstance().logEvent('send event with beacon');

 // set transport back to the default 'http' value amplitude.getInstance().setTransport('http');

-// this event will be sent using the standard xhr mechanism amplitude.getInstance().logEvent('send event with http');
+// this event is sent using the standard xhr mechanism amplitude.getInstance().logEvent('send event with http');

 ```